jsh/trendlist/README.md

 	mode(1, 1, 2, 2, 2 + 1, 1, 3, 3, 3) =
 	mode(1, 1, 1, 1, 2, 2, 2, 3, 3, 3) = 1

-Right now, the code hard-wires "average" to "arithmetic mean."
+Right now, the package hard-wires "average" to "arithmetic mean."
 Enhancing it, so the average to use could be specified in a config file, would be a useful upgrade.

 ### We Use Python Floats for Reals